starlight-dev0/odin-recipes/README.md

 # odin-recipes

-Basic recipe website built using HTML.
+Basic recipe website built using HTML and a bit of CSS.

 The index page links to a few recipes.